bytewax/bytewax/docs/tutorials/orderbook-guide/index.md

 ```

 ## Defining data classes
-Through the Python dataclasses library we can establish a structured approach to data processing and management.
-This is particularly useful for maintaining the order book, as it allows us to define the structure of the data we are working with.
-As part of this approach we define three data classes:
+Through the Python {py:obj}`dataclasses` library we can define the structure of the data we are working with.
+As part of this approach we define three dataclasses:

 * `CoinbaseSource`: Serves as a source for partitioning data based on cryptocurrency product IDs.
 It is crucial for organizing and distributing the data flow across multiple workers, facilitating parallel processing of cryptocurrency pairs.